Alexander Duff (missionary): The Institutes

 Shortly after landing in India in 1830, Duff opened his institution in a house located at upper Chitpur Road in the Jorasanko neighbourhood of Calcutta.
 The house was made available to him by Feringhi Kamal Bose, an affluent Hindu.
 The school soon began to expand into a missionary college, known as the General Assembly's Institution.
 The location was a source of controversy for the Missions Committee who wanted to remain at the heart of Bengali society in the city of Calcutta.
 In 1834, Duff returned to Britain broken in health.
 During this sojourn, he succeeded in securing the approval of his church for his educational plans, and in arousing much interest in the work of foreign missions.
 His struggles were described in a speech at Exeter Hall on 8 May 1837 that called for hundreds of thousands of new teachers for India.

 In 1836, the Calcutta institution was moved to Gorachand Bysack's house in the Garanhata neighbourhood.
 On 23 February 1837, Mr. MacFarlon, the Chief Magistrate of Calcutta, laid the foundation stone for a new building belonging to the mission itself.
-The building was designed by Mr. John Gray construction was superintended by Capt.
+The building was designed by John Gray construction was superintended by Capt.
 John Thomson, both of the East India Company.
 The construction of the building was completed in 1839.

 Duff returned to India in 1840, by which time The Institution had expanded to 600 Indian pupils from five to nine years old.
 At the Disruption of 1843, Duff sided with the Free Church.
 He gave up the college buildings, with all their effects, and with unabated courage set to work to provide a new institution, which came to be known as the Free Church Institution.
 In 1857, when the University of Calcutta was established, the Free Church Institution was one of its earliest affiliates, and Duff would also serve in the university's first senate.

 These two institutions founded by Duff, i.e., the General Assembly's Institution and the Free Church Institution would be merged in 1908 to form the Scottish Churches' College.
 After the unification of the Church of Scotland in 1929, the institution would be known as Scottish Church College.
 He had the support of Sir James Outram and Sir Henry Lawrence, and the encouragement of seeing a new band of converts, including several young men born of high caste.
 In 1844, governor-general Viscount Hardinge opened government appointments to all who had studied in institutions similar to Duff's institution.
 In the same year, Duff co-founded the Calcutta Review, of which he served as editor from 1845 to 1849.